tfjmp/website/content/post/2022-538P/index.md

 {{% /callout %}}

 You should submit 23 paper reports (subject to change).
 Each report done properly is equivalent to 1% of your final grade for a total of 20%.
-In practice, this means you have a few "jokers".
+The 3 worst report score will be ignored (this gives you 3 effective jokers).

 ## Project